Covid border restrictions and closures: where you can and can’t travel within Australia – and to New Zealand

 If you are not a Queensland resident, and you have been to these areas, you need to apply for an exemption, and if that is granted, you will need to quarantine in a hotel for 14 days at your own expense.

-Everyone else will need to complete a travel declaration form up to three days prior to arrival to enter the state.
+Everyone needs to complete a travel declaration form up to three days prior to arrival to enter the state.

 As of 2 July, no areas of the NT or of WA were declared Covid-19 hotspots by the Queensland government so travel is permitted, if a travel declaration form is signed.

-From 1am on Monday 28 June, NSW border zone residents will also be required to complete a travel declaration to enter Queensland.
+NSW border zone residents are also required to complete a travel declaration to enter Queensland.

 Western Australia